EBEREGIT/react-chatbot/README.md

 # React Chatbot
-Add an ai-powered chatbot widget to a react or nextjs application in 5 minutes using this package
+Add an ai-powered chatbot widget to a react or nextjs application in 5 minutes using this package.
+It uses the functionalities of ChatGPT provided by OpenAI.

 ## Installation
 ### npm